Did you know?

-Did you know that the Carnegie Public Library provides access to thousands of magazines, poems, newspaper articles and other information sources through its online databases?
-And in many cases, you don’t even have to come to the library to have access.
+The Carnegie Public Library provides access to thousands of magazines, newspaper articles and other information sources through its online databases.
+In many cases, you don’t even have to come to the library to have access.
 If you have a home computer and a library card, you can log on using your card number.
-For questions about these resources, please contact the reference department at 719-846-6841.
-Remember, you must have a library card in order to use these resources from home.
+For questions about these resources, please contact us.

-You can browse a list of all our resources below, or follow these links to narrow the list by subject:
+You can browse a list of all our resources below, or follow the links to a specific site.

 Repair information on more than 33,800 domestic and imported vehicles, from 1945 to present.
 Includes drawings, step-by-step photographs, wiring diagrams, technical service bulletins & recalls, maintenance schedules…simply type in the make and model of vehicle.

 This premier resource provides access to over 1,000 business publications general magazines to trade publications and top management journals as well as over 10,000 company profiles.